Tzfatilab/Telomere-Analyzer/README.md

 ### Instructions

-If workig on a Linux OS, use the *nanotel-multicore-10workers.R* to run the program, otherwise use *nanotel.R*.
+If workig on a Linux OS, use the *NanoTel* file to run the program, otherwise use *nanotel_old.R*.
 The difference between the two is the use of parallel computing in the former which speeds up the computation process and is not currently supported by Windows.
 All other files for now are just a draft with remarks for future planning.
 Tests were done on Ubuntu operating system version 22.04.1.

 This script is suitable for running in Linux and demands 4 arguments: (1) The code file used for analysis, (2) DNA sequences to be tested in FASTA or FASTQ format, (3) An output directory, (4) Specification of sequences file type.

-To run it, open shell and use the command scaffold:  `Rscript --vanilla nanotel-multicore-10workers.R input_dir output_dir file_format`
+To run it, open shell and use the command scaffold:  `Rscript --vanilla NanoTel.R input_dir output_dir file_format`
 Replace parameters as following:
-- nanotel-multicore-10workers.R: path for the code file (including file name).
+- NanoTel.R: path for the code file (including file name).
 - input_dir: path for the fastq/a file or directory containing fasta/fastq files.
 - output_dir: path for the output directory.
 - file_format: type *fasta* or *fastq* (default is fastq).

 **Make sure the output_dir is not a subdirectory of input_dir or vice versa**

-After executing the code, a question will be asked `Use reverse complement ?`.
+After executing the code, a question will be asked `Use reverse complement?`.
 This refers to the default telomeric pattern which is searched - **CCCTAA**.
 Type *yes* if the desirable pattern to be searched is **TTAGGG**, otherwise type *no*.
-A second question will be asked `Use the filtration ?`.
+A second question will be asked `Use the filtration?`.
 This question refers to filteration with regard the edge of the read, If your assumptaion is that each read should start/end with a telomeric pattern , than the filteration function will filter only the reads which thier edge has a telomeric pattern density.

 ### Example
 `cd Telomere-Analyzer`
-`Rscript --vanilla nanotel-multicore-10workers.R Example/Example.fasta Example/Output fasta`
+`Rscript --vanilla NanoTel.R Example/10_reads.fasta Example/Example_output fasta`
 Two questions will be asked.
 Type `no` in both.

 ### Changing default parameters